bordenet/secrets-in-source/README.md

 ### Configuration File

-Passhog supports an optional configuration file in the current working directory named `passhog.yaml`, or a custom path supplied via `--config`.
+Fasthog supports an optional configuration file in the current working directory named `fasthog.yaml`, or a custom path supplied via `--config`.

-Example `passhog.yaml`:
+Example `fasthog.yaml`:

 ```yaml
 # Directory is optional; the CLI argument remains the primary source